-BOULDER HIKER SHUTTLES

-To Hessie Trailhead Shuttle via RTD Bus NB to Nederland High School Rocky Mountain National Park via Bustang Route

 How to Find Accessible Trails Boulder's outdoor beauty is available to all.
 Find 30 trails suitable for people experiencing disabilities and personalized hand-cycle tours available at AccessibleOSMP.org.

 BOULDER HIKING GUIDE

 Before you hike, check for trail closures at bouldercolorado.gov/services/osmp-closures.

-KEY

-Restroom
+KEV

-Dogs allowed (on leash)
+NE I Dogs allowed (on leash) M

+Wheelchair Accessible Ġ

-Parking Fee Wheelchair Accessible
+Parking Fee \$

+Also Open to Bikes

+Restroom Ť

+Fishing + 7

-Fishing[†] Great for Winter Hiking
+Great for Winter Hiking

+Served by Park to Park Bus

+Served by Eldo Shuttle

+The Chautauqua Trailhead and Eldorado Canyon State Park are very popular areas.
+On summer weekends and holidays, you can avoid the congestion, and Eldo's reservation requirements, by taking a free shuttle to these locations.
+See more information on reverse.

-[†] Must have a valid Colorado fishing license.
++ Must have a valid Colorado fishing license.
 Learn more at cpw.state.co.us.

-Boulder's Outdoor-Loving Legacy

-From its earliest days, Boulder has been a city that's appreciated its beautiful natural surroundings.
+Boulder's Outdoor-Loving Legacy From its earliest days, Boulder has been a city that's appreciated its beautiful natural surroundings.
 In 1896, the Boulder-Colorado Sanitarium, considered something of a health sanctuary and spa, opened at the base of Boulder's mountains with trails outside its back door.
 It drew guests who retreated into the piney hills for exercise, fresh air and sunshine.
 In 1898, the Colorado Chautauqua was built at the foot of the red rock formations known as the Flatirons.
 It was a family retreat created in the tradition of national Chautauquas of the time, focusing on culture, music and nature.
 In 1967, Boulder became the first city in the U.S. to tax itself to acquire funds to be used specifically for the acquisition, management and maintenance of open space.
 Boulder continues to passionately protect some 45,000 acres of unspoiled open space, which visitors can access via 300 miles of hiking and biking trails.
 We welcome you to this outdoor playground.

-EASY

-Boy Scout Trail